 How Small Business Owners Become Rich

-All good business owners keep track of Key Performance Indicators, also called KPIs.
+All good business owners keep track of performance metrics, also called KPIs.
 Let us reinforce that there is no universal KPI that applies to all businesses to ensure their success.
 With that said, there are certain metrics that can assist with that to set appropriate goals for the next business quarter.
 If you want to be rich, then you have to prioritize increasing personal wealth, by increasing your company’s profitability.
 The numbers will assist with that part.

 First, always track your net profit overall.
 You don’t have to start big and calculate profit for every project or department.
 Small businesses are small for a reason; you should calculate the total for the business.